Gavin Sheets Player Props: White Sox vs. Twins

 Gavin Sheets At The Plate

-- Sheets is hitting .277 with two home runs and six walks.
+- Sheets is batting .280 with two home runs and six walks.

-- In 50.0% of his 18 games this season, Sheets has picked up at least one hit.
-He's also had three multi-hit games.
+- Sheets has picked up a hit in 52.6% of his 19 games this year, with more than one hit in 15.8% of those games.

-- He has homered in two of 18 games played this year, and in 3.7% of his plate appearances.
+- He has homered in two of 19 games played this season, and in 3.5% of his plate appearances.

-- Sheets has driven in a run in four games this season (22.2%), including two games with multiple runs batted in.
+- In four games this season (21.1%), Sheets has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in five games this season (27.8%), but has had no multi-run games.
+- He has scored a run in five of 19 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.